 With the Solid body motions feature, the movement of the entire simulation domain as a whole can be simulated.
-This feature is currently available in transient Incompressible and Multiphase simulations only.
+This feature is currently available in transient Incompressible and Multiphase fluid dynamics simulations only.

 Solid body motions does not require any special mesh preparation as the motion is applied to the entire domain.
 This means the user is also not required to assign any specific parts of the CAD model.
 However, it is important to make sure that the mesh is of high quality so the prescribed motion can be resolved accurately.